-The lessons from the past clearly raise the question whether limited stability of the climate system, observed in many paleoclimatic records, may also be an issue today when the increase of greenhouse gas concentrations represents a significant perturbation to the climate system.
+The lessons from the past clearly raise the question whether limited stability of the climate system, observed in many paleoclimatic records, may also be an issue today, when the increase of greenhouse gas concentrations represents a significant perturbation to the climate system.
 The anthropogenic warming in the atmosphere not only increases sea surface temperatures but also alters the freshwater balance in a profound way.
 First, the melting of Greenland, which is proceeding at rapid rates, delivers freshwater to the Atlantic Ocean.
 Second, a warmer climate intensifies the water cycle due to the increased amount of water vapour in the atmosphere and to the higher evaporation rates induced by higher temperatures.
 This leads to a stronger meridional transport of water in the atmosphere.
-All three processes (warming of the SST, melting of Greenland and more precipitation) tend to decrease the sea surface density in the North Atlantic and, in consequence, have the potential to reduce the formation of deep water in the North Atlantic.
+All three processes (warming of the SST, melting of Greenland and more precipitation) conspire to decrease the sea surface density in the North Atlantic and, in consequence, have the potential to reduce the formation of deep water in the North Atlantic.

 Figure 9.9: Atlantic Meridional Overturning Circulation (AMOC) strength at 30°N as a function of year, from 1850 to 2300 as simulated by CMIP5 models in response to scenario RCP2.6 (left) and RCP8.5 (right).
-The vertical grey bar shows the range of AMOC strength measured at 26°N, from 2004 to 2011.
-Figure from IPCC (2013), Technical Summary (TFE.5, Fig. 1).
+The vertical grey bar at year 2000 shows the range of AMOC strength measured at 26°N, from 2004 to 2011.
+Figure from IPCC (2013), Technical Summary TFE.5.

 The question remains, whether this has basin-scale implications with the possibility that the Atlantic meridional overturning circulation may weaken in the future.
 Whether a threshold will be exceeded and a complete shut-down of this circulation system follows, is the object of current research.
+Coupled climate models will take centre-stage to shed light on this important issue.